amirsohel059/youtube/SoilBMP280_AP/README.md

 ---

-**© REZLER SYSTEMS PRIVATE LTD** – Use at your own risk.
+– Use at your own risk.
 Keep sensors dry as recommended by their datasheets.